LemesoftNostalgic/sprint-o-matic/README.md

 _Linkki suomenkieliseen ohjeeseen_: [README-FINNISH.md](/README-FINNISH.md).

 Sprint-O-Matic is a training application for sprint orienteering, or Sprint-O for short.
-I created it initially for my own use, to give some variety to my exercise during cold winter days in Finland.
-After a while, it came to my mind, that someone else might be interested to try it out, so here it is.

 What then is sprint orienteering?
 It is a fast paced foot navigation sport arranged usually in urban environments.
 More description can be found from the [Wikipedia article on sprint orienteering](https://en.wikipedia.org/wiki/Orienteering#Sprint) or [sprint orienteering content in YouTube](https://www.youtube.com/results?search_query=sprint+orienteering).